JuanIsturiz/JuanIsturiz/README.md

 I've been coding for +2 years, on my path I've been working on projects that involves mostly react applications and REST APIs.
 Always trying to learn something new to improve as a profesional.

-I've started my journey as a frontend developer where I focused mostly on the React.js environment, but my path didn't end there, backend was the next step so I learned how to implement it with my JavaScript knowledge, now I'm able to do things such as setting up the server, user authentication, online payments and manage databases.
+I started my journey as a frontend developer where I focused mostly on the React.js environment, but my path didn't end there, backend was the next step so I learned how to implement it with my JavaScript knowledge, now I'm able to do things such as setting up the server, user authentication, online payments and manage databases.
 Later I became curious and learned how to develop mobile apps.

 You can contact me at [juanandresisturiz@gmail.com](mailto:juanandresisturiz@gmail.com)